 What Does Tools & Equipment Insurance Cover?

-As a contractor, you have tools and equipment spread out through various construction sites.
 Because of this, it is important to make sure you have insurance coverage for these tools.

 What is Tools and Equipment Insurance?